mcjurij/mfm/Software_en.md

 Interpolation is simply interpolating linearly between two measured values ​​in such a way that one value per second is obtained .
 The Savitzky-Golay filter (in this form) can only work with equidistant values.
 With `meas_merge_*` the average is taken from the two interpolations of Counters 1 and 2.
 With `meas_merge_sgfit_*`, Counters 1 & 2 are first interpolated, then the Savitzky-Golay filter is applied and then the average of these two values ​​is taken.

 The grid time is calculated from the measured values ​​written to `meas_merge_sgfit_*`.
 In `gridtime_2023-09-25.txt` the Epoch time is in the first column.
 These are the seconds since January 1, 1970 midnight (UTC).
+In the second column is the grid time offset.

 You can see the effect the Savitzky-Golay filter on the measured values ​​in the mfm_bwatcher, for example when loading `meas_data_E661A4D41723262A_2023-09-25.txt` _and_ `meas_sgfit_E661A4D41723262A_2023-09-25.txt`.
 Implementation see https://github.com/mcjurij/mfm/blob/5b119eb627beb55587a3f4324e777724062568a9/mfm_server/process_data.c#L553